DaveyJake/USARugbyStats.com/docs/setup.md

 ### 3. Configure NGINX

-Configure a standard NGINX + PHP-FPM vhost to point to webroot to the `public` folder of your repository clone.
+Configure a standard NGINX + PHP-FPM vhost and point the webroot to the `public` folder of your repository clone.

 ### 4. Configure MySQL